juren53/WHM/Steamboat Bibliography.md

 Selected Bibliography from 'Wild River, Wooden Boats'

-The following articles, books, private journals, government documents, dissertations, and newspapers were consulted and used in the preparation of this book.

 * Audubon, Maria R., ed. *Audubon and His Journals*.
 2 vols.
 New York: Scribner's Sons, 1897.
 * Blossom, Henry Martyn. *Journal, 1851-1853*.
 Missouri Historical Society Collections.
 St. Louis.
 * Bradbury, John. *Travels in the Interior of America in the Years 1809, 1810, and 1811*.
 Liverpool: Sherwood, Neely, & Jones, 1817.